 Explore Off The Trails For Nicer Hiking

-As of Jan.
-21, 2108 the forests of the Baraboo Bluffs have spotty snow cover.
-The forecast includes rain followed by a bit of wet snow, then sunny and warm conditions.
-It might not feel and look like winter but the bare artistry and tranquility of the woods and prairie yield a refreshing hiking experience.
-Come de-stress and enjoy the warmth at Wawanissee Point.
+As of Christmastime 2018 the forests of the Baraboo Bluffs have spotty snow cover.
+It might not look like winter but the bare artistry and tranquility of the woods and prairies yield a refreshing hiking experience.
+This year there are more barred owls hanging around and calling throughout the afternoons, come feel and hear their presence.
+De-stress and enjoy the warmth at Wawanissee Point.

 Book your winter retreat at our secluded resort HERE or call us at 608-355-9899.